scaldi/scaldi-website/learn.md

 ### Implementing Scoped Bindings

-Moy may be familiar with the concept of **scope** from other DI libraries out there.
+You may be familiar with the concept of **scope** from other DI libraries out there.
 The scope of binding defines the context and the lifespan of the binding.
-So if we are talking about the web application, then you can define bindings in scope of the request or a session, for instance.
+So if we are talking about a web application, then you can define bindings in scope of the request or a session, for instance.

 Scaldi does not provide any support for the scopes out of the box.
 More often than not, most useful scopes are tightly coupled with some other library that you are working with in you project, like web framework.
-So scaldi stays unopinionated in this respect, which allows you to use Scaldi with any library or framework you wish.
+So scaldi stays unopinionated in this respect, which allows you to use Scaldi with any library or framework of your choice.

 From the other hand, you can easily achieve very similar behaviour just by using abstractions that Scaldi provides out of the box.
 Here I would like to show you a small example of how you can define a scoped bindings and isolate them from the rest of the bindings